Civic Engagement

 Your voice and your vote matter in every election: federal, state, and local.
 You can make a difference by registering to vote and using your right to vote.

 Below are the results from the 2012 and 2016 UGA voter turnout from NSLVE.
-The 2020 presidential election results have not yet been published for UGA.
 You can affect the registration and voting rate for the next presidential election!
 Encourage your friends and classmates to vote.

 Register to Vote in Georgia